plainflow/plainflow-digested-week/README.md

 ### Email Structure 📚

-We divided the Email template in 5 different main areas:
+We divided the Email template into 5 different main areas:

 1. <a name="head">Headline</a>
 2. <a name="email">On Email Marketing</a>